Mallorca: Palma and the Serra de Tramuntana

 Day 8 - Alaro Circuit

 A celebratory circuit from Alaro, taking in its castle perched precariously on the cliff edge.
-The path winds up to the hidden Orient Valley (see gallery), before climbing up to the castle ruins, with spectacular views across the mountain peaks.
-Don’t miss Es Verger restaurant (Closed Mondays from October to May), famed for its slow roasted lamb cooked to a traditional recipe (and where sheep roam freely!), before a gentle descent back to Alaro for your last night.
-(Medium-hard: 18km, 5¾hrs, CUSs 700m).
-Shorter/easier version medium: 15km/4¾hrs/CUSs 600m)
+The path winds up to the hidden Orient Valley, before climbing up to the castle ruins, with spectacular views across the mountain peaks.
+Don’t miss Es Verger restaurant (closed Mondays from October to May), famed for its slow roasted lamb cooked to a traditional recipe (and where sheep roam freely!), before a gentle descent back to Alaro for your last night.
+(Medium-hard: 5¾ hrs, 18 km, CUSs 700m.
+Shorter/easier version medium: 4¾ hrs, 15 km, CUSs 600m)

 Depart for home